-As software companies continue to pop up left and right, the demand for software sales reps continues to grow.
-Because of this high demand and profitability of many software products, sales reps in this industry enjoy high compensation, a flexible work environment, and countless growth opportunities.
+As software companies continue to pop up left and right, the demand for tech sales reps continues to grow.
+Because of the high demand and profitability of many software products, sales reps in this industry enjoy high compensation, a flexible work environment, and countless growth opportunities.
 Companies, especially startups, are intent on keeping their sales talent happy.

-Software sales reps have high earning potentials when compared to salespeople from other industries.
+Software sales reps have high earning potential when compared to salespeople from other industries.
 The average base salary for software sales representatives is $63,753, according to 3,800+ reported salaries on Glassdoor.

 However, this number is only part of the picture.
 It excludes other common components of a software sales rep’s compensation, such as commission and bonuses, which can easily bring your earnings up to six figures.